U.S. Meat Consumption Statistics & Facts to Know in 2026

 World Wildlife Fund also explains how commercial fishing waste and ocean pollution can change the reproduction and size of fish and how that affects the rest of the ocean.

-What this means to consumers of meat/fish products is since fish are being irresponsibly caught and processed, adopting a vegan diet is a responsible choice.
+What this means to consumers of meat/fish products is that since fish are being irresponsibly caught and processed, adopting a vegan diet is a responsible choice.
 It will produce less demand for fish.

 Meat Consumption Trends